Making Weight How to drop 7% of your body weight in 7 days to make weight (and still be strong enough to set records).

 The Day Of Weigh In:

-Check weight in the morning, you should be there (I've never had someone weigh in overweight).
+Check weight in the morning, you should be there.
 If not, start spitting.
 Not the most pleasant thing to talk about I grant you.
 But it’s the safest way to lose the last few grams to make weight.
 Make sure you have light underwear, every gram counts.

 After Weigh In: